 On September 1, 2020, MacEwan University, The School for Continuing Education and The Conservatory of Music relaunched face-to-face instruction for voice.
 On September 11, Alberta Health Services updated their approach, "...to allow limited band practices, singing and wind instruments concerts to occur, providing distancing, enhanced cleaning and other precautions are implemented."

 As of March 16, 2020, all voice lessons have been delivered online by The Sharkey Voice Studio and will continue to do for the 2020/21 academic year.
 The studio will reassess its decision in January 2021 to observe the local transmission levels of that time.
-A hybrid model of in-person and online delivery of lessons will be considered by the beginning of 2021.
+A hybrid model of in-person and online delivery of lessons will be considered in the second or third quarter of 2021.

 Once in-person lessons are allowed to resume safely, the following steps will be in place: